 Dental bonding is a cosmetic treatment to improve the appearance of a tooth or a few teeth.
 In dental bonding, Dr. Winters uses a composite resin made basically from ceramic and plastic.
 This is the same composite resin used for tooth-colored fillings.
-Bonding can be done on a single tooth or many, depending on your needs.
+Cosmetic bonding for teeth can be done on a single tooth or many, depending on your needs.
 The resin is applied to the surface of the teeth, sculpted to fit the needed shape, and then cured.
 Anesthesia is not needed.

 When you think of what bonding can do for your smile, simply look at your teeth and think of covering over problems areas.
 Bonding can address these minor defects with the teeth: